gethinode/hinode/content/en/docs/0.8/configuration/styles.md

    The import order of the source files defines which variables and functions to use.
 In Sass, the first definition of a variable or function takes precedence.
 For example, to override the setting for the variable `$primary`, is needs to be defined prior to Bootstrap's definition in `_variables.scss`.

-4. Compile the Sass files
+4. Transpile the Sass files

    The partial `partials/head/stylesheet.html` reads the application entrypoint, configures the `node_modules` folder as import path, and transpiles the stylesheet into a single file `main.css`.
 In production mode, the output is minified and linked to with a [fingerprint]({{< param "links.hugo_fingerprint" >}}).